jimcrews/crewsj.github.io/k8s-storage-01.md

 This guide walks you through how to manage and persist data using Docker volumes and Kubernetes Persistent Volumes (PVs) and Persistent Volume Claims (PVCs).
-It starts with creating and using Docker volumes, then shows how to mount volumes directly from your filesystem.
-We also cover setting up Persistent Volumes and Persistent Volume Claims in a KIND cluster.
+We'll start by reviewing Docker storage options, then jump into Kubernetes land by using Persistent Volumes and Persistent Volume Claims in a local KIND cluster.

-Lets start by persisting data in Docker Containers, without Kubernetes.
+Lets start by persisting data in Docker Containers..

 ### Docker Volumes

-1. Create a Docker Volume
+Create a Docker Volume:
 ``` shell
 docker volume create my-volume
 ```

-2. Create Docker Container using Volume
+Create a Docker Container using the above Volume:
 ``` shell
 docker run -it --rm --mount source=my-volume,destination=/my-data/ ubuntu:22.04
 ```

 ## Docker Volume Mounts

-Instead of creating a Docker Volume, mount a folder directly from filesystem:
+Instead of creating a Docker Volume, lets mount a folder directly from my desktop filesystem:
 ``` shell
 docker run -it --rm --mount type=bind,source="${HOME}"/data,destination=/my-data ubuntu:22.04
 ```

 ## Kubernetes Volumes using HostPath
+Jumping into Kubernetes, let's begin by using hostPath directly in a Pod manifest.

 A **hostPath** volume mounts a file or directory from the host node's filesystem into your Pod.
 This Pod will generate a random number and append it to **/opt/number.txt**.
 The below alpine pod's /opt directory is mounted to the nodes /tmp directory.